Read this article in EN?

 People prefer to buy new products on Amazon.

-This reason is the exact opposite of the last point.
 Finally, a marketplace where new products are sold proves to be better for most entrepreneurs.

 Amazon is a marketplace where you can sell products the whole year and earn money all the time.